mohan-s1/lammps_install/README.md

 # LAMMPS Tutorials
-The purpose of this repository is to have the completed input scripts for https://lammpstutorials.github.io/ readily accessible.
+The purpose of this repository is to have the completed input scripts for https://lammpstutorials.github.io/ readily accessible via the "Tutorials" folder.

 In the event you don't have LAMMPS built and compiled, follow the instructions below.